-Cambridge, MA, Dec.
-2, 2021―Today, the Workers Compensation Research Institute (WCRI) announced registration is now open for the Institute’s 38th Annual Issues & Research Conference, March 16-17, 2022.
-This year’s conference is being held in person at the Westin Copley Hotel in Boston and the theme is “Emerging and Learning from Disruption.”
+Cambridge, MA, Oct.
+12, 2022―Today, the Workers Compensation Research Institute (WCRI) announced registration is now open for the Institute’s 39th Annual Issues & Research Conference, March 21-22, 2023.
+This year’s conference is being held in person at the Renaissance Phoenix Downtown Hotel.

 WCRI’s two-day program highlights the Institute’s latest research while drawing upon the diverse perspectives of highly respected workers’ compensation experts and policymakers from across the country.
 The following are among the topics the conference will address:

-- Selective findings and trends seen across WCRI’s benchmarking studies
+- Selected findings and trends seen across WCRI’s benchmarking studies

 The WCRI conference is a leading workers’ compensation forum for policymakers, employers, labor advocates, insurance executives, health care organizations, claims managers, researchers, and others.
 Conference participants will leave with new insights, valuable networking contacts, and a better understanding of key issues in today’s competitive environment.